MoienTajik/GraphQL.Tools/README.md

 ## Give a Star! :star:

-If you like or using this project, please give it a star.
+If you like or use this project, please give it a star.
 Thanks!